WildIFEval: Instruction Following in the Wild: Introduction

 We begin by analyzing the types of user tasks and constraints present in \name{} (\S\ref{sec:data-char}), revealing that real-world constrained generation often involves diverse and challenging requirements.

 We then evaluate 14 LLMs on the \name{} benchmark and conduct a comprehensive analysis of their constraint-following capabilities (\S\ref{sec:eval}).
 Our results show that \name{} is challenging, with the best models achieving around 0.7 under our strict evaluation metric.
-We also observe a consistent performance gap between small and large models, positioning \name{} as a valuable benchmark for tracking progress in narrowing this gap.
+We also observe a consistent performance gap between small and large models, positioning \name{} as a valuable benchmark for tracking progress to narrow this gap.

-Beyond overall model performance, we utilize the size and diversity of \name{} to analyze the interplay between the number and types of constraints and instruction-following performance.
-Our analysis outlines the behavior for tasks with many constraints, and reveals the difficulties of models in satisfying form-related user constraints.
+Beyond overall model performance, we utilize the size and diversity of \name{} to provide the first large-scale analysis of how constraints are distributed and combined in real user instructions.
+We introduce a taxonomy of eight constraint categories, and analyze their co-occurrence patterns, lexical diversity, and ``long tail'' of rare constraint phrasings -- patterns that are impossible to recover from smaller, synthetically generated benchmarks.
+Our analysis further reveals a notable divergence between strict and soft instruction-following: as constraint count grows, models' \textit{overall} success drops sharply, but their per-constraint success remains stable, suggesting a capacity bottleneck in juggling multiple constraints rather than a degradation in instruction-following per se.
+We also find that models struggle more with rigid form-based constraints (length, format) than with softer content-based ones.

-By publicly releasing \name{} -- the first benchmark of naturally occurring, multi-constraint instructions -- we aim to drive progress in LLMs' ability to follow complex constraints in real-world applications.
+By publicly releasing \name{}, the first publicly available large-scale benchmark of naturally occurring, multi-constraint instructions, we aim to push LLMs' ability to follow complex constraints in real-world applications.